isabelxklee/react-lecture/README.md

 ## UPDATE deliverables

 #### 1. In `TeamMember.jsx`, create an event handler for the "Give a star" button.
-* Create a helper method that gets invoked every time the user clicks on the `Give a star` button.
+* Create a helper method that gets invoked every time the user clicks on the `Give a star` button for a team member.
 * The helper method should include a fetch PATCH request to `localhost:3000/team-members/id`.
 * The only attribute that should be updated is the `stars` attribute.
 Its value should increase by 1 each time the fetch request is called.
 * Add an `onClick` event handler for this button that invokes the above helper method.